This sample demonstrates the functionality of local registry entry definitions, reusable endpoints and sequences.

 This example uses a sequence named main that specifies the main mediation rules to be executed.
 This is equivalent to directly specifying the mediators of the main sequence within the <

 definitions> tag.
 This sample scenario is a recommended approach for non-trivial configurations.

 The sample client used here is the Stock Quote Client, which can operate in several modes.
 For further details on this sample client and its operation modes, see Stock Quote Client.

 <ESB_HOME>/samples/axis2Clientdirectory, to trigger a sample message to the back-end service.

 Analyze the mediation log on the ESB start-up console.

-You will see that a sequence named main is executed.
-Then, for the incoming message flow, theexecutes and it calls the sequence named stockquote.
+You can see that the sequence named main is executed.
+Then, for the incoming message flow, the executes and it calls the sequence named stockquote.

 You can also see that the stockquote sequence is executed. and that the ldumps a simple text/string property which is the result of an XPath evaluation, that picks up the key named version, and a second result of an XPath evaluation that picks up a local message property set previously by the p .
 The